tmbeardsley/lfts_gpu/README.md

 <ol>
   <li><b>comp.sh</b>
     <br>
-    A simple bash script to create a 'build' directory containing the compiled program code: lfts-cpu.<br><br>
+    A simple bash script to create a 'build' directory containing the compiled program code: lfts-gpu.<br><br>
     On a Linux system, run the bash script from the top directory via:<br>
     <b>sh comp.sh</b>
     <br><br>
   </li>
   <li><b>CMake</b>
     <br>
-    CMakeLists.txt specifies the required commands for CMake to create (and run) Makefiles, which create a 'build' directory and compile the program code as: lfts-cpu.<br><br>
+    CMakeLists.txt specifies the required commands for CMake to create (and run) Makefiles, which create a 'build' directory and compile the program code as: lfts-gpu.<br><br>
     From the top directory, run: <br>
     <b>cmake -B build</b><br>
     <b>cmake --build build</b>